John W. Bubbles

 John William Sublett (February 19, 1902 - May 18, 1986), known by his stage name John W. Bubbles, was an American tap dancer, vaudevillian, movie actor, and television performer.
-He performed in the duo "Buck and Bubbles", who were the first black artists to appear on television in the US.
+He performed in the duo "Buck and Bubbles", who were the first black artists to appear on television in history (from Alexandra Palace, London in 1936).
 He is known as the father of "rhythm tap."

 Life and career

 Sublett was born in Louisville, Kentucky, on February 19, 1902, but soon moved with his family to Indianapolis.
 There, he formed a partnership with Ford L. "Buck" Washington in 1919.
 Their duo was known as "Buck and Bubbles."
 Buck played stride piano and sang, and Bubbles tapped along.
 They were so popular that the duo moved to Manhattan, New York City in September of that year.
 They played together in the Columbia Theater, the Palace and later played with artists Al Jolson, Eddie Cantor and Danny Kaye.
 They also played at the Apollo Theater in Harlem.

 They appeared in Lew Leslie's Blackbirds in 1930 at the Royale Theatre.
 This was followed by performances in the Ziegfeld Follies of 1931 at the Ziegfeld Theatre.
 They also became the first black artists to perform at the Radio City Music Hall.
 "Buck and Bubbles" performed live in the first scheduled 'high definition' (240-line) television program on November 2, 1936, at Alexandra Palace, London, for the BBC, becoming the first black artists on television anywhere in the world.

 Other work on Broadway included the roles of Scipio in Arthur Schwartz's Virginia (1937) and Rum in Oscar Hammerstein II's Carmen Jones (1946).